hiveway/docs/Running/ProductionGuide.md

 **The assets precompilation takes a couple minutes, so this is a good time to take another break.**

-## Mastodon systemd Service Files
+## EtherHive systemd Service Files

-We will need three [systemd](https://github.com/systemd/systemd) service files for each Mastodon service.
+We will need three [systemd](https://github.com/systemd/systemd) service files for each EtherHive service.

 Now switch back to the root user.